bopohaa/TypedWorkflow/README.md

 The container's `Run` method is thread-safe and can be used any number of times during the lifetime of the container.

 ## Dependency Injection (DI)
-Dependency injection is supported only in Constructor Injection classes that contain marked-up handler methods.
+Dependency injection is supported for constructors (Constructor Injection) and static methods of the `TwInject` tagged classes that contain the tagged handler methods.
 This can be done through the implementation of the `TypedWorkflow.IResolver` interface and passing an instance of such a class when creating a container.
 ```C#
 var resolver = new MyDiResolver();